 High, S., Lecomte, F.J.L., Russell, S.J., Abell, B.M., & Oliver, J.D.
 (2000).
 Glycoprotein folding in the endoplasmic reticulum: a tale of three chaperones?
 FEBS LETTERS, 476 (1-2), 38-41. http://doi.org/10.1016/S0014-5793(00)01666-5

 Abell, B.M., Holbrook, L.A., Abenes, M., Murphy, D.J., Hills, M.J., & Moloney, M.M.
 (1997).
 Role of the proline knot motif in oleosin endoplasmic reticulum topology and oil body targeting.
 PLANT CELL, 9 (8), 1481-1493. http://doi.org/10.1105/tpc.9.8.1481

 Smith, R.A.-.S.
 (2015).
 Detection of protein interactions at cellular membranes using total internal reflection ellipsometry.
 (Doctoral thesis).
 Supervised by Abell, B., & Smith, D.

 Vickers, L. (2013).
 Heterologous expression of Chlamydia trachomatis polymorphic membrane proteins for in vitro studies.
 (Doctoral thesis).
 Supervised by Hadden, D., & Abell, B.

 I am a member of the editorial board for Frontiers in Plant Science, which is an open-access scientific journal publishing research and review articles.
 I also review a wide range of research manuscripts for other international journals and grant applications for the UK research councils.

-As part of my research activities I am a member of the Biochemical Society and the American Society of Plant Biologists.
+As part of my research activities I am a member of the Biochemical Society.